Immanuel-C/IWindow/README.md

 A simple windowing library ment to be used with Vulkan, OpenGL or Direct3D.

-IWindow is written is C++ and uses C++17 and currently only supports 64 bit machines but 32 bit support may be supported.
+IWindow is written is C++ and uses C++17 and currently only supports 64 bit machines.

 IWindow supports Win32 (Windows) and X11 (Most Linux machines).